 Take a trip to Marseille

-For more information, consult our Blog entry for Marseille.
+For more details, consult our Blog entry for must-sees in Marseille.

 Tour guides in Marseille

 Only 10 kilometers from the Vieux-Port (old port), this district started as a tiny fishing hamlet.
 Its name means « home port » in the local language.
 By the end of the 19th century, however, the area had become a hot spot for great painters, cubist expressionists, from Cézanne to Braque, and has barely changed since that time.
 The Estaque has kept its village spirit.
 Get lost in its charming back alleys, admire the local houses with their red roofs… and meet up at the small fishing port.
 Here you’ll also find one of Marseille’s loveliest beaches, Corbière, leading up to the Côte Bleue’s rocky inlets.
 Situated facing the Nerthe hills, the port is entirely protected from the Mistral (southern winds) which can blow with incredible force through the region at times.

 Le Vieux-Port (Old Port)

 All of Marseille comes together at the Vieux Port.
 The area has even become the symbol of the city and is the starting point of the famous Canebrière Avenue.
 Originally, the port was the economic heart of Marseille, but all fishing activity disappeared indefinitely in 1976 when it became a spot for pleasure-sailing and home to the famous fish market.
 After several years of renovation, the area has been transformed for pedestrians who can now stroll about or enjoy numerous bars and restaurants.